cinnetcrash/Lymra-Ont/README.md

 cd Lymra-Ont
 ```

-### Create conda environment.Packages are listed in the environment.yaml file.
+### Create conda environment.
+All the packages are listed in the environment.yaml file.

 ```
 conda env create -f environment.yaml